 11. Teacher AI Usage Nearly Doubled from 2023 to 2025

 Data from the EdWeek Research Center shows that teacher AI usage nearly doubled in two years, jumping from 34% in 2023 to 61% in 2025.
 This rapid acceleration in AI adoption reflects growing professional development opportunities and increased awareness of AI tools benefits.
-Notably, less experienced teachers are more likely to have adopted AI than those with more than 10 years of experience, suggesting a generational shift in teaching practice.
+As explored in our analysis of how many teachers use AI, less experienced teachers are more likely to have adopted AI than those with more than 10 years of experience, suggesting a generational shift in teaching practice.

 According to the World Economic Forum, 71% of teachers and 65% of students view AI assistants as essential for learning and workforce preparation.
 This consensus between educators and learners suggests that AI has moved beyond controversy to acceptance as a core educational resource.
 When AI systems take over routine tasks, educators have more time for fostering critical thinking, leading brainstorming sessions, and improving student outcomes.